sde-gui/libsmfm-core/libsmfm-changelog-next.md

    * Incremental multi-step update is implemented for folder model internal container as well as for folder view item layout.
 This reduces UI friezes and improves application response during file system search operations or opening folders containing tens or hundreds of thousands files.
    * Calculating the text label metrics may be a CPU-bound bootleneck on low-end or embedded hardware, or when dealing with hundreds of thousands of items - even on middle-end machines.
 Folder view relayout logic is now able to switch to the rough positioning of items, and then perform precise positioning in the background.
 This code path is activated automatically depending on the time spent in the item layout code.
    * Layout cache is implemented for FmCellRendererText items.
+ * A number of improvements and fixes in File Properties dialog.
+ * Various bugfixes file search engine and UI.
  * Porting to GTK3 is no longer a goal.
 Being a part of SDE project, libsmfm primarily targets GTK2.
 GTK3 support code is still partially in the tree, but not even tested for building.
 It may be removed in the future versions.
 At the moment it is not entirely clear whether SDE will be ported to GTK3.